Active robustness against the detuning-error for Rydberg quantum gates: Introduction

-In this work, we present the realization of two-qubit Rydberg $C_Z$ gates with {\it active} robustness to all errors associated with the variation in two-photon detuning \cite{PhysRevA.91.012337,PRXQuantum.4.020335}.
-To implement the noise-robust optimization, we mainly modify the cost function in the numerical Genetic algorithm which minimizes not only the ideal gate error but also the infidelity fluctuation over a wide error range, allowing the optimal pulse to be {\it actively} robust against the variation of errors.
+In this work, we present the realization of two-qubit Rydberg $C_Z$ gates with {\it active} robustness to all error sources associated with the variation in two-photon detuning \cite{PhysRevA.91.012337,PRXQuantum.4.020335}.
+To implement the noise-robust optimization, we modify the cost function in the numerical Genetic algorithm, which minimizes, not only the ideal gate error but also the infidelity fluctuations over a wide error range, enabling the optimal pulse to be {\it actively} robust against the variation of detuning errors.
 In addition, we adopt a realistic model by considering a native two-photon transition using adiabatic double-STIRAP pulse \cite{PhysRevA.101.062309} which has shown a better robustness to the variation of experimental parameters such as laser amplitude and pulse shape \cite{NewJ.Phys.19(2017)093016,PhysRevA.102.023715,PhysRevA.107.012605}.
-To characterize the resulting two-qubit $C_Z$ gates , we comparably exploit the results from typical and noise-robust optimizations.
-The latter can produce experimentally realizable pulses that are more robust to the variation of two-photon detunings caused by Doppler dephasing from finite atomic temperature {\cite{PhysRevA.103.012601}} and ac Stark shifts \cite{PhysRevLett.98.203005,PhysRevA.92.022336}.
-Our approach can be generalized to other type of errors paving the avenue for realizing noise-robust quantum gates in future experiments.
+To characterize the resulting two-qubit $C_Z$ gates, we comparably exploit the results from typical and noise-robust optimizations.
+The latter can produce experimentally realizable pulses that are more robust to any deviation of two-photon detuning, caused by Doppler dephasing {\cite{PhysRevA.103.012601}} and ac Stark shift \cite{PhysRevLett.98.203005,PhysRevA.92.022336}.
+Our approach can be easily generalized to other type of errors paving the avenue for realizing noise-robust quantum gates in future experiments.

 Finally we admit that there are two main weakness of this protocol.
-First, the modified cost function contains two competing terms that means the improvement of robustness should be at the expense of a high ideal gate fidelity (see Appendix B).
-For a noise-robust pulse, we achieve the gate with an ideal fidelity of $\mathcal{F}=0.9971$.
-Second, the proposed gates will be affected by other error sources not associated to the two-photon detuning.
-As compared to the typical-optimal pulse, our pulses are not explicitly robust to those errors.
-Especially due to the use of an adiabatic pulse that elongates the gate duration, our scheme is more susceptible to the fluctuation in laser phase \cite{PhysRevA.107.042611,PhysRevApplied.20.014014}.
+First, the modified cost function contains two competing terms that means the improvement of robustness should be at the expense of low gate fidelity at small detuning deviations (see Appendix B).
+For a noise-robust pulse ({\it e.g.} the DER pulse), we only achieve the gate with an ideal fidelity of $\mathcal{F}_{der} \approx 0.9971$, depending on a wide range of optimization for enhancing the robustness.
+While a higher value $\mathcal{F}_{der-i}>0.9999$ is possible by utilizing the fine optimization of the DER-i pulse.
+Second, the proposed gates will be passively affected by other error sources not associated with the two-photon detuning.
+As compared to a typical-optimal pulse, our pulses are not explicitly robust to those errors (see Appendix C).
+Especially, due to the use of an adiabatic pulse sequence that elongates the gate duration, our scheme is more susceptible to the fluctuation in laser phase \cite{PhysRevA.107.042611,PhysRevApplied.20.014014}.